 Disgruntled Khadse hints he may consider other options

 Senior BJP leader Eknath Khadse issued a veiled warning to the party leadership on Saturday that he would look at other options if his `humiliation' continued.
-He also said that he had submitted to the party leadership `evidence' of anti-party activities which led to his daughter's defeat in the Assembly polls.
+He also said that he had submitted to the party leadership `evidence' of anti-party activities which led to his daughter's and other BJP candidates' defeat in the October 21 Maharashtra Assembly polls.

 Khadse met Maharashtra BJP chief Chandrakant Patil after a meeting of the party's North Maharashtra core committee here.
 Speaking to reporters later, he said over the years, he has been kept out of the core committee's meetings and decision-making process of the state BJP.